Observation of Braid-Protected Unpaired Exceptional Points: Supplemental Material for ``Observation of Braid-Protected Unpaired Exceptional Points"

-When the parameter $\delta$ in $H_M^{\delta}$ is tuned to be less than $1+2\sqrt{2}$, the monopole splits into a pair of twofold exceptional points (EP2s).
-Figure~\ref{fig:suppl1} illustrates that with the decrease of $\delta$ to $1.5$ and $1$, these EP2s can be found at $(k_x, k_y)\approx\pm(0.231, -0.231)$ and $(k_x, k_y)\approx\pm(0.815, -0.815)$, respectively.
-It is noticeable that as $\delta$ decreases, the pair of EP2s move away from each other along the line of $k_x=-k_y$~\cite{konigBraidprotectedTopologicalBand2023}.
-Moreover, with the decrease of $\delta$, the two Fermi arcs (signify the closure of one of the real energy gaps $\text{Re}(E_i-E_j)=0$~\cite{YZL23}) intersecting at the monopole split to cross each EP2.
-The imaginary-Fermi arc (representing the closure of one of the imaginary energy gaps) along $k_x=-k_y$ is separated by a new emerging Fermi arc that terminates at EP2s.
-In Figs.~\ref{fig:suppl1}(b) and (d), we show the measured real and imaginary parts of the bands along these Fermi and i-Fermi arcs, illustrating splitting of the monopole.
+When the parameter $\delta$ in $H_M^{\delta}$ is tuned to be less than $1+2\sqrt{2}$, the unpaired EP3 splits into a pair of second-order exceptional points (EP2s).
+Figure~\ref{fig:suppl1} illustrates that as $\delta$ decreases to $1.5$ and $1$, these EP2s can be found at $(k_x, k_y)\approx\pm(0.231, -0.231)$ and $(k_x, k_y)\approx\pm(0.815, -0.815)$, respectively.
+It is noticeable that as $\delta$ decreases, the pair of EP2s moves away from each other along the line of $k_x=-k_y$.
+Moreover, with the decrease of $\delta$, the two Fermi arcs (signifying the closure of one of the real energy gaps $\text{Re}(E_i-E_j)=0$) intersecting at the unpaired EP3 split to cross each EP2.
+The i-Fermi arc (representing the closure of one of the imaginary energy gaps) along $k_x=-k_y$ is separated by a new emerging Fermi arc that terminates at the EP2s.
+In Figs.~\ref{fig:suppl1}(b) and (d), we show the measured real and imaginary parts of the bands along these Fermi and i-Fermi arcs, illustrating the splitting of the unpaired EP3.

 When encircling an exceptional point along a counterclockwise path, the eigenenergies start to evolve around each other.
 This pattern forms a braid on the eigenenergies.
 If the path can be constructed by consecutive loops, the total braid pattern is the product of the braids around each loop.
-This establishes a natural correspondence between exceptional points and braid patterns, where each exceptional point can be associated with an element in the braid group~\cite{wojcikHomotopyCharacterizationNonHermitian2020,liHomotopicalCharacterizationNonHermitian2021,GCD23,DFM22}.
+This establishes a natural correspondence between exceptional points and braid patterns, where each exceptional point can be associated with an element in the braid group.
 For a general $N$-band non-Hermitian system, the eigenenergies can be sorted as $\text{Re}(E_j)\geq\text{Re}(E_{j+1})$.
 The braid group is constructed by the braids $\sigma_j$ ($\sigma_j^{-1}$) ($1\leq j \leq N-1$), which swap $E_j$ and $E_{j+1}$ counterclockwise (clockwise) in the complex plane.
-They satisfy the braid relations~\cite{PhysRevResearch.5.L022050,KT08}
+They satisfy the Yang-Baxter relation and far commutativity

+Similar to the Berry flux/Chern number of the eigenstates when wrapping around a Weyl cone, this braid invariant of the complex spectra when going around an EP is the topological charge associated with the EP.
+It determines the consequences of putting EPs together or splitting them up.